packetdefender/Nokia-SR-Lab/README.md

 In `~/group_vars/SRHosts.yml` the variable `remote_user` should also be changed to your ansible orchestration username.
 There are tasks that will pull this variable in when creating folders and copying information.

 in `~/host_vars/` each router has their BoF address defined with the gateway {vsr_mgmt} and {vsr_mgmt_gw}.
 Be sure to modify those fields for your specific BoF configuration.
-Also each router has its interface configuration laid out in the following list:
+Also each router has its interface configuration laid out in the following list along with the UUID:
 ```
+uuid:
 phy_interfaces:
     - int_name:
       ip_addr:
       port:
-  ----
 loopbacks:
     - loop_name:
       ip_addr: